 Me and My Practice

 My name is Josh Spell (he/him).
-I am a social worker, therapist, dancer and theater lover.
+I am a social worker, therapist, dancer, plant enthusiast and lover of the arts.
 I have been working in the mental health field for nearly a decade.
 Specifically, I have worked in community mental health, the emergency department, inpatient and outpatient behavioral health settings and higher level of care eating disorder treatment including partial hospitalization, intensive outpatient and outpatient levels of care.
 I have experience working with clients facing depression, anxiety, PTSD, bipolar, grief, suicidality, anorexia, bulimia and more.

 I am a licensed clinical social worker in the state of Washington (LW 61097569).
 I received my Master of Social Work from the University of Washington.
 I have completed intensive training in Radically Open Dialectical Behavior Therapy and the core skills training in Mindful Self-Compassion.
-I have also received training in Dialectical Behavior Therapy, Cognitive Behavioral Therapy and Acceptance and Commitment Therapy.
+I have also received training in Acceptance and Commitment Therapy, Internal Family Systems, Dialectical Behavior Therapy, Functional Analytic Psychotherapy and Cognitive Behavioral Therapy.

 My approach is client-centered and strengths-based.
 I believe everyone has the wisdom to know what is best for their own growth despite conditioning from a world that covets external gratification.
 I am here to guide individuals in uncovering new skills and walk alongside them as they untangle unhelpful narratives and self-defeating core beliefs.